 There are several areas of older Grenache vines that have survived the grape pulls of the 1980s, and many growers have adopted some of the new varieties.
 So there is plenty of wine to learn about and taste if you are looking for something different.
 And, as we shall see, there is the opportunity to try some unique wines here.

-The area under vines has expanded rapidly over the last decade.
+The area under vines has expanded rapidly over the last decades.
 There is also a suggestion that the area is starting to assert its identity.
 While there is the buzz around usually associated with a new wine region, Langhorne Creek retains a strong sense of history.
-Many of the growers and vignerons have family connections in the Langhorne Creek area going back a few generations.
+Many of the growers and vignerons have family connections in the Langhorne Creek area going back several generations.

 Although large amount or wine is produced here there are relatively few wineries.
 Of these only a few have cellar doors open, reflecting the traditional role of the region as a grape growing region more than a wine making area.
 However there is growing interest and more wineries are being built, so we can expect that the wine touring infrastructure can be expected to improve.